dentarg/auth0-blog/_posts/2017-10-25-chromedevsummit-summary-day-two.markdown

 Check out their [session on Youtube](https://www.youtube.com/watch?v=7-XnEMrQnn4).

 **[Sam Saccone](https://twitter.com/samccone)** talked about **The future of performance on the Web**.
-Sam shared cutting edge performance techniques and higlighted what the future of loading on the web may hold.
+Sam shared cutting-edge performance techniques and highlighted what the future of loading on the web may hold.
 Check out his [session on Youtube](https://www.youtube.com/watch?v=DKyHVGh666s).

 **[Thomas Nattestad](https://twitter.com/thomasnat1)** gave a talk titled **V8 today and in the future**.
 Thomas shared the work the V8 team has done to improve the performance of JavaScript on the browser.
-V8's mission is to speed up real-world performance for modern JavaScript, and enable developers to build a faster future web.
-The V8 team pays attention to two major test suites, _speedometer_ and _ares6_.
+V8's mission is to speed up real-world performance for modern JavaScript and enable developers to build a faster future web.
+The V8 team pays attention to two major test suites, _speedometer_, and _ares6_.
 He mentioned that V8 is now twenty-two and forty percent faster on _speedometer_ and _ares6_ respectively.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Ignition &amp; TurboFan - V8 Machinery <a href="https://twitter.com/hashtag/ChromeDevSummit?src=hash&amp;ref_src=twsrc%5Etfw">#ChromeDevSummit</a> <a href="https://t.co/1OciMM8a2k">pic.twitter.com/1OciMM8a2k</a></p>&mdash; Chrome Dev Summit 🔥 (@unicodeveloper) <a href="https://twitter.com/unicodeveloper/status/922906036834467841?ref_src=twsrc%5Etfw">October 24, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>